Minecraft-GBT/docs/en/auth/index.md

 “Further” here refers to applying for one or more of the following uses on servers: use / reproduction / integration / modification.

-Applications can be made via email or website.
+Applications can be made via Discord, email or website.

 > [!NOTE]
 > The GBT main package can be integrated or used in single-player saves and servers without authorization.
 Reposting or modifying should be done after obtaining permission.